 What Are the Signs and Symptoms of OCD?

 An overall descriptor of the symptoms of OCD is the unwanted, intrusive thoughts and recurrent behaviors that you feel the need to perform.
-Obsessive compulsive disorder is different for everyone, but there are some common symptoms and compulsions.
+OCD symptoms can appear in children, teenagers, and adults:

 Common compulsions include: